 DTU has a new organization per March 1.
-The new organization will strengthen research by creating dynamic research environments that can address new challenges, and this means the establishment of 4 new institutes, but also the closure of DTU Byg and DTU Elektro.
+The new organization will strengthen research by creating dynamic research environments that can address new challenges, and this means the establishment of 4 new departments, but also the closure of DTU Byg and DTU Elektro.

-The 4 new institutes are:
+The 4 new departments are:

 - DTU Electro